justingrasso/DragDropList-Ang2/README.md

 # DragDropList-Ang2
-Drag and drop sample using Angular2/Typescript
+Drag and drop list component sample using Angular2/Typescript